-35. Third Party Activities
+36. Third Party Activities

-- (1) A candidate or side in a Students' Union election may distance themselves from a third party in the event the third party effectively conducts campaign activities under the following conditions: - a. the candidate or side must demonstrate to the C.R.O. that the third party acted without consent of the candidate or side; and - b. the candidate or side must demonstrate to the C.R.O. that steps have been taken to distance themselves from the third party and to attempt to halt unauthorized campaign activity by that third party. - (2) Should a candidate or side demonstrate the conditions specified under Section 35(1) to the C.R.O.'s satisfaction, the candidate or side would not be subject to punitive fines as a result of the third party's actions, but could still be subject to counterbalancing fines.
+- (1) A candidate, slate, or side in a Students' Union election may distance themselves from a third party in the event the third party effectively conducts campaign activities under the following conditions: - a. the candidate, slate, or side must demonstrate to the C.R.O. that the third party acted without consent of the candidate, slate, or side; and - b. the candidate, slate, or side must demonstrate to the C.R.O. that steps have been taken to distance themselves from the third party and to attempt to halt unauthorized campaign activity by that third party. - (2) Should a candidate, slate, or side demonstrate the conditions specified under Section 36.(1) to the C.R.O.'s satisfaction, the candidate, slate, or side would not be subject to punitive fines as a result of the third party's actions, but could still be subject to counterbalancing fines.

-36. No-Use of Non-Universal Resources
+37. No-Use of Non-Universal Resources

-No individual candidate or side shall make use of any resource that is not
+No individual candidate, side or slate shall make use of any resource that is not

-- a. available to all candidates and sides; - b. general volunteer labour or expertise; or - c. accounted for as part of that candidate's or side's campaign expenses.
+- a. available to all candidates, sides and slates; - b. general volunteer labour or expertise; or - c. accounted for as part of that candidate's, side's or slate's campaign expenses.

-37. No Joint Use of Resources
+38. No Joint Use of Resources

-No two (2) or more candidates or sides shall jointly use any resources, including tables, posters, banners, and budgets but excluding volunteers.
+(1) No two (2) or more candidates, sides or slates shall jointly use any resources, including tables, posters, banners, and budgets but excluding volunteers, except that a candidate may jointly use tables with a slate of which he/she is a member.

-38. Endorsements
+39. Endorsements

-- (1) Any member with the exception of the C.R.O, the D.R.O.s, and incumbent members of the Executive Committee who are not also candidates shall be free to endorse any candidate. - (2) Any member with the exception of the C.R.O, the D.R.O.s, candidates, and incumbent members of the Executive Committee shall be free to act as a volunteer for any candidate. - (3) Notwithstanding Section 38(1), regulations regarding the endorsement of candidates by Students' Union employees not referenced in Section 38(1) shall be subject to the Students' Union operating policy. - (4) Notwithstanding Section 38(2), regulations regarding the capacity of Students' Union employees not referenced in Section 38(2) to act as a volunteer shall be subject to the Students' Union operating policy. - (5) Incumbent members of the Executive Committee and the incumbent Board of Governors Representative are allowed to endorse sides in a Students' Union election.
+- (1) No candidate shall - a. act as a volunteer for another candidate; or - b. endorse another candidate within his or her own race. - (2) Any member with the exception of the C.R.O, the D.R.Os, candidates, and incumbent members of the Executive Committee shall be free to act as volunteers for or endorse any candidate, or slate. - (3) Regulations regarding the endorsement of electoral candidates by Students' Union employees not referenced in Section 39.(2) shall be subject to the Students' Union operating policy. - (4) Incumbent members of the Executive Committee and the incumbent Board of Governors Representative are allowed to endorse sides in a Students' Union election.

-39. Restrictions on Campaign Activities
+40. Restrictions on Campaign Activities